madfam-io/plinto/packages/typescript-sdk/docs/GRAPHQL_WEBSOCKET.md

 # GraphQL & WebSocket Client Integration

-This document describes the GraphQL and WebSocket client integrations added to the Plinto TypeScript SDK.
+This document describes the GraphQL and WebSocket client integrations added to the Janua TypeScript SDK.

 ## Overview